-Ski Colorado: Save on the Rocky Mountain Super Pass for ski discounts if you’re visiting or live in Colorado.
+Ski Colorado: Save on the Rocky Mountain Super Pass Plus for ski discounts if you’re visiting or live in Colorado.

 Regal Cinemas: Depending on your local theater, you can score a student discount.
 Check your theater to see if they offer the discount.